 - youngminds.org.uk/find-help/feelings-and-symptoms/self-harm – self-harm, or thinking about harming yourself, is common among young people.
 Normally it’s a sign that something is upsetting you and you don’t know how to talk about it.
 This page has some simple, practical advice that can help you find better ways to deal with your feelings.

 - www.addaction.org.uk – Addaction helps people change their behaviour, whether by helping them to tackle their drug or alcohol use or to manage their mental health.
-The website also includes information and advice for young people on avoiding self-harm, and guidance for parents and carers too.
+They also run the Mind and Body programme which offers great advice for young people on avoiding self-harm, and guidance for parents and carers too.

 Domestic abuse and violence are serious crimes which can affect people of all genders and sexualities.
 If you’re experiencing abuse – which can be emotional, sexual, physical, financial or psychological – seek help immediately.